 Before you share the form with the respondents, check the form in the preview.
 You can even complete the form yourself and make sure that everything works as it should.

-In the form you want to check, swipe up-then-down, then swipe right until you hear "Preview," and double-tap the screen.
+1. In the form you want to check, swipe left until you hear "Preview, button," and then double-tap the screen.

-To exit the preview, swipe up-then-down, then swipe left until you hear "Back, button," and double-tap the screen.
+3. To exit the preview, swipe left until you hear "Back, button," and then double-tap the screen.

 See also